mufan-li/mufan-li.github.io/_publications/2020-10-21-Riemannian.md

 date: 2020-10-21
 ---

-With Murat A. Erdogdu.
+With Murat A. Erdogdu (2020).
 \[[arXiv](https://arxiv.org/abs/2010.11176)\] \\
 <!--  -->
-Probability Section Student Research Presentation Award at the Statistical Society of Canada (SSC) 2021 Annual Meeting.
+Student Research Presentation Award at the Statistical Society of Canada (SSC) 2021 Annual Meeting.